Free Shipping on all orders over $150

 HIIT (High-Intensity Interval Training), which alternates intense bursts of exercise with rest periods has also been found to be beneficial for midlife women.
 It doesn’t prolong raised cortisol in the same way as a run would.
 Weight training also increases bone density and metabolism.
 This study found HIIT helpful for reducing abdominal/visceral fat in post-menopausal women.
 And this research showed weight loss and exercise lowered dangerous forms of serum estrogen.
 As such, it can be protective against breast cancer in post-menopausal women.

-Midlife weight gain and belly fat are complicated.
+Midlife weight gain and belly fat are complex.
 There are many moving parts, some of which we’ve covered here.

 This is a good starting point because weight loss is important for how you feel and crucial for your health.
 Choose one or two of these ideas to implement over the next week or two and see how you go.

-Have you got any questions or do you need more help?
+Have you got any questions or need more help?
 Don’t hesitate to contact me here.

 Share with a friend